 Kentucky inmate Charles Webb, 74, in 2008.
-Click above to view more of Tim Gruber's photos.
+Click above for more photos.

 In recent months, I have been corresponding with several older men in Massachusetts state prisons, and have visited one of them in person.
 They are all lifers with murder convictions, which makes them atypical even among the long-termers.
 These men will never be paroled, and they are unlikely to qualify for early release no matter how rehabilitated they might be or how aged and decrepit they become.
 They have accepted this, and have generally tried to make something of their lives in prison—serving as jailhouse lawyers, organizing against abusive conditions, and helping their friends survive.